iansimonson/relativity/README.md

 ## Controls
 * P - pause/resume simulation
 * O - show/hide the actual moving object and propogating signals
-* L - show/hide the observed/calculated positions and the dotted lines
+* L - show/hide the observed positions and the red dotted lines
+* K - show/hide the calculated position and the green dotted lines
 * R - restart the simulation

 ## Legend: